 From registration and admissions assistance to career services advice when engaging with potential employers, our highly educated and knowledgeable staff is dedicated to fostering the goals and needs of each of our unique students.
-Please review the resources at your dispose as a Wittenberg SCE student.
+Please review the resources at your disposal as a Wittenberg SCE student.

 We’ll help you with all administrative matters in a friendly, smooth and simple way.
 Here’s what you can expect from us: